Check Out the Evolution of Coffee Culture in 5 Arab Countries

 Food and drinks are an important aspect of Kuwaiti culture.
 While tea is often served with mint or saffron after lunch, coffee is always prepared for visitors.
 Whenever a guest is visiting a Kuwaiti home, the first thing that is traditionally served is Arabic coffee.
 Similar to other countries in that region, saffron and other flavors are among the popular additions.

 Younger Kuwaitis, however, tend to gravitate towards specialty cafés as important places to socialize.
-In a country where alcohol is illegal, the alternative of consuming caffeine is their go-to.
+In a country where alcohol is illegal, the alternative beverage of choice is coffee, and consuming caffeine is their first go-to.

+What’s this in the picture above, you may ask?
 Just your favorite cup of sweet, nostalgic brews.
-Pictured above is what’s called the café con helado (coffee with ice-cream), found exclusively at CAF Cafe.
+It’s what’s called the café con helado (coffee with ice-cream), found exclusively at CAF Cafe.
 While their headquarter cafe is in Kuwait, there are franchised locations in Saudi Arabia, Qatar, the UAE, and Bahrain as well.

-Their cafe latte is velvety.
-The most popular drink they offer is the Spanish latte.
-Just order their standard latte, pair it with their fudgy, sea-salted brownie and that’s the way to start your day or take a well-deserved, mid-day break.
+Their cafe latte is velvety, and one drink that many are drawn to.
+But the most popular drink they offer is the Spanish latte.
+Just order their standard latte, pair it with their fudgy, sea-salted brownie and that’s the way to start your day or take a well-deserved mid-day break.

 The Future of Coffee